Comp251CodeTests/Assignment1Tester/README.md

+#if someone could test this branch and let me know wheter the expected results match what you are getting it would be great.
+If you do test it let me know so that I can merge to the main branch

 # Assignment 1 Tester
 ## Don't share any of your code
 Make sure that when you commit to this repo you don't include any of your code or solutions.